mantidproject/mantid/dev-docs/source/WindowsSubsystemForLinux.rst

 Using Graphical User Interfaces (GUI)
 #####################################

 WSL does not currently support GUIs.
-In order to display a GUI from an application running in WSL you will therefore need to use an XServer.
+In order to display a GUI from an application running in WSL you will need to use an XServer.
 Failure to do so will result in a crash upon launching `workbench`.

 To use an XServer: